jodyheavener/circle-client/README.md

 **Paginated results**: any method that begins with `list` returns a `Paged<T>` object, with an `items` property containing the API results, and a `next_page_token` property.
 If `next_page_token` is set, you can use it to call the method again with the `pageToken` argument set to that value to retrieve the next page of results.

 #### Context [🔗](https://circleci.com/docs/api/v2/#tag/Context)

-🚧 This set of endpoints are listed as Preview and may change without warning.

 - `listContexts` - List all contexts for an owner.
 - `createContext` - Create a new context.